xiaopv/xiaopv.github.io/_teaching/2025-spring-mat143.md

 ## Homework

  * Mar.
+18
+   * Start working on Section 5.2 homework in WebAssign.
+   * Quiz 8 will cover Goal 1, 2, 8, 12, 13, 15.

+ * Mar.
 6
-   * Complete Section 5.2 homework in WebAssign.
+   * Complete Section 5.1 homework in WebAssign.
    * Have a great spring break and see you all in a week.

  * Mar.
 4